RTEMS/rtems-docs/eng/req/items.rst

     action loop body after the test post-condition checks.

 test-context
     The attribute value shall be a list.
-Each list element shall be an :ref:`SpecTypeActionRequirementTestContextMember`.
+Each list element shall be a :ref:`SpecTypeTestContextMember`.

 test-context-support
     The attribute value shall be an optional string.
 If the value is present,